xerinox/testsuite/README.md

 }
 ```

-executing `testsuite -C="<path>/example.json"` will start up a server on 127.0.0.1:8080, listening for incoming requests to the endpoint /example, and return a http response with the json data
+executing `testsuite --content-file="<path>/example.json"` will start up a server on 127.0.0.1:8080, listening for incoming requests to the endpoint /example, and return a http response with the json data

-## Text json response and setting endpoint
+### Text json response and setting endpoint
 executing `testsuite -c="{ \"id\": 1 }" -e="/id"` will start up the server on 127.0.0.1:8080, listening for requests on /id, and returning http response with the json data.

+### Several endpoints:
+`testsuite --content-folder="<path>/"` will start up a server on 127.0.0.1:8080, and each html/json file in the folder will be an endpoint with their file name(without extension) as the endpoint address